weecology/retriever-website/source/scripting.md

 ## Restructuring cross-tab data

-It is common in ecology to see where the rows indicated one level of grouping (e.g., by site) and the columns indicate another level of grouping (e.g., by species) and the values in each cell indicate the value for the group indicated by the row and column (e.g., the abundance of species x at site y).
-This is referred as cross-tab data and cannot be easily handled by database systems, which are based on a one record per line structure.
+It is common in ecology to see data where the rows indicate one level of grouping (e.g., by site), the columns indicate another level of grouping (e.g., by species), and the values in each cell indicate the value for the group indicated by the row and column (e.g., the abundance of species x at site y).
+This is referred as cross-tab data and cannot be easily handled by database management systems, which are based on a one record per line structure.
 The Retriever can restructure this type of data into the appropriate form.
 In scripts this involves telling the retriever the name of the column to store the data in and the names of the columns to be restructured.

     table: name, url
     *column: name of regular column, type